-- 1. Fully extend the actuator. - 2.
-Remove the master cylinder reservoir plug. - 3.
-Check that the reservoir is properly filled. - 4.
-Manually push the actuator inner member in or use a screwdriver to stroke the push rod. - 5.
-In the first 1/8" of stroke, the reservoir fluid will either remain completely calm or will swirl around.
+- · Fully extend the actuator. - · Remove the master cylinder reservoir cap. - · Check that the reservoir is properly filled. - Manually push the actuator inner member in or use a screwdriver to stroke the push rod. - In the first 1/8" of stroke, the reservoir fluid will either remain completely calm or will swirl around.
 If the fluid swirls, then this indicates that fluid is being allowed to return to the reservoir when the actuator is extended.
-This means that the actuator is functioning properly and it is necessary to further troubleshoot the brakes to determine the cause of overheating.

-If fluid does NOT move in Step 5 above, it means the brake system is remaining pressurized and there is a problem with the actuator.
-Trouble-shoot the actuator to determine the cause of the problem.
+This means that the actuator is functioning properly and it is necessary to further troubleshoot the brakes to determine the cause of overheating. - If the fluid is not disturbed, as described above, it means the brake system is remaining pressurized and there is a problem with the actuator.
+Troubleshoot the actuator to determine the cause of the problem.